alex-latham/sweater_weather/README.md

 ## Register for a OpenWeather API Key
 Follow the instructions at [OpenWeather's API Guide](https://openweathermap.org/guide#how) to obtain a key.

+## Register for an Unsplash Client ID
+Follow the instructions at [Unsplash API Documentation](https://unsplash.com/documentation#registering-your-application) to obtain a key.

 ## Setup
 ```shell
 $ git clone git@github.com:alex-latham/sweater_weather.git